 If the weapon is a revolver, first make note of which chamber was in the firing position and of the type/brand/caliber of ammunition in each chamber.
 Also note fired and unfired cartridges and their position(s) in the cylinder.

-When preparing semiautomatics or fully automatics be sure the magazines are ejected and the chamber is empty.
+When preparing semiautomatics or fully-automatics be sure the magazines are ejected and the chamber is empty.
 Make note of the safety position (on or off) and of the de-cocking lever.
-If there are no safeties and/or de-cocking lever, make note of that as well.
+If there are no safeties and/or de-cocking lever, note that as well.
 Lock the slide to the rear and insert a plastic zip-tie into the ejection port and down through the magazine well.
-Then, carefully and slowly release the slide to the forward position until it rests against the tie.
+Then, carefully and slowly release the slide to the forward position until it rests against the plastic tie.

-2. Collection of trace evidence—hair, tissue, fingerprints, blood, DNA, etc.
+2. Proper collection of trace evidence from a firearm (hair, tissue, fingerprints, blood, DNA, etc.).

 Again, proper gloves and face masks must be worn during this part of the process.
-Gloves must be changed with each piece of evidence handled.
+To avoid cross-contamination, gloves must be changed with each piece of evidence handled.

-*If the detective is unsure or doesn’t feel he/she can obtain a good, solid fingerprint they should submit the weapon to the fingerprint lab for processing.
+*If detective are unsure or feel they can’t obtain a good, solid fingerprint, or other trace evidence, they should submit the weapon to the fingerprint lab for processing.

 3. Firearms should be stored in paper-based packaging—cardboard box, manilla envelop, etc. Never in plastic!
-If a firearm is to be shipped it should be securely packaged inside a cardboard box.
+If a firearm is to be shipped it should be securely packaged inside a appropriately labeled cardboard box.

-NOTE: If a firearm was located in water it must be packaged in the same water from where it was found.
+NOTE: If a firearm is located in water it must be packaged in the same water from where it was found.
 The laboratory will handle testing from that point forward.